ncalc/ncalc/docs/articles/string_concatenation.md

 ﻿# String concatenation

-If the both left and right values of expression are string the result will be a string concatenation.
-If not, you can still concatenate values as a string by using <xref:NCalc.ExpressionOptions.StringConcat> option.
+If the left or right values of expression are strings and <xref:NCalc.ExpressionOptions.StringConcat> option specified the result will be a string concatenation.
+Otherwise the arithmetic addition will be performed event with <xref:NCalc.ExpressionOptions.StringConcat> option specified.

 ```c#
 try